Elin produces bespoke hand blown glass for lighting and sculpture by commission.

 Elin mainly uses the glassblowing technique to achieve her elegant and tactile simple forms in striking colour blends.

-She often stretches the glass or leave the molten glass gathering line on her pieces to try and capture the energy when working with soft molten glass.
+She often stretches the glass or leave the molten glass gathering line on her pieces to try and capture the energy and movement when working with molten glass.

 In her cast glass she is intrigued by rough textures in contrast to very smooth tactile surfaces created when pouring hot glass into one off sand moulds.
 The solid sculptures contains layers of hand blown shards and stringers to create depth and layers to the mostly clear pieces.